 Drilling is an important part of oil and gas extraction from the ground, but it’s not as straightforward as you’d think.
 Normally, wells of any kind, be it fossil fuel or water, are vertical.
 However, there’s also another type of drilling called horizontal drilling.

 In this post, we’ll talk about directional drilling, in general, and horizontal drilling, in particular.
-It has become a valuable method of drilling over the last few decades, allowing explorers to dig in places that are rather complicated.
+It has become a valuable method of drilling over the last few decades.
+This allows explorers to dig in places that are with less complication.

 Learning about these techniques isn’t just important for those in the oil and gas industry but for anyone linked with it directly or indirectly, such as parties who receive mineral royalties.

 Drilling in an angle or direction other than vertical is called directional drilling.
 While most wells are vertical, as they are drilled perpendicular to the surface of the Earth, some are drilled at angles other than standard 90 degrees.

 In certain scenarios, drilling vertically cannot stimulate reservoirs.
 In such cases, a different direction may allow diggers to accurately steer the well and stimulate the reservoir to produce minerals.

 The difficulty in drilling vertically isn’t the only factor that calls for directional drilling.
 There can be other reasons as well, such as a new reservoir right next to an existing one that could be easily reached with horizontal directional drilling.

 Horizontal drilling is directional drilling in which the digging angle is at least 80 degrees from the perpendicular wellbore.
 This type of drilling is becoming very popular but isn’t really new, as its inception goes all the way back to the 1920s.

 Prior to the 1980s, this kind of drilling technique wasn’t really common as most companies dug wells vertically right above the main reservoir.
 That’s obviously a much easier and simpler approach, but it doesn’t work everywhere.